 Commercial fishing activity is monitored through fishery dependent sampling conducted under Title III of the Interjurisdictional Fisheries Act ongoing since 1982.
-Biological samples (lengths, aggregate weights) are obtained from several NCDMF commercial fisheries dependent sampling programs.
+Biological samples (lengths, aggregate weights) are obtained from several DMF commercial fisheries dependent sampling programs.
 Black drum lengths and aging structures are collected at local fish houses.
 After sampling a portion of the catch, the total weight of the catch by species and market grade are obtained for each trip, either by using the trip ticket weights or some other reliable estimate.

 Since the implementation of the 14- to 25-inch slot limit in 2014, as would be expected the mean total length (TL) of commercially harvested black drum has increased.
 The mean TL has ranged from 10-inches to 19-inches (Table 2).
-In 2021, the minimum TL was 8-inches, and the maximum TL was 23-inches (Table 2; Figure 5).
+In 2022, the minimum TL was 12-inches, and the maximum TL was 29-inches (Table 2; Figure 5).
 Undersized black drum continue to be harvested since the implementation of the 14-inch TL minimum size limit established in 2014, likely due to fishermen confusing black drum with sheepshead (Figure 6).
 The minimum size limit of sheepshead is smaller than the minimum size limit for black drum at 10-inches fork length (FL).

-The mean TL of recreational harvested black drum ranged from a low of 10-inches in 2011 and 2011 to a maximum of 17-inches in 2015 and 2016 (Table 3).
-In 2021, the minimum TL was 9-inches, and the maximum TL was 46-inches (Table 3; Figure 5).
+The mean TL of recreational harvested black drum ranged from a 10-inches to 19-inches (Table 3).
+In 2022, the minimum TL was 13-inches, and the maximum TL was 37-inches (Table 3; Figure 5).
 Similar to the commercial fishery, undersized black drum continued to be harvested in the recreational fishery since the implementation of the 14-inch TL minimum size limit established in 2014 (Figure 7).